-Mykonos is one of the islands of the Aegean Sea and specifically is included to Cyclades complex.
-The capital of Mykonos is Chora, located on the western side of the island. Ιsland' s area is 86 125 sq. km and has a coastline of 89 km.
-The island was one of the first Greek islands that developed its tourism instrafacture.
-Already in the 1960s flocked tourists to the island.
-Today the nightlife of Mykonos is you can say that is the most vibrant and active in Europe and we can say globally.
-The most famous part of the island country called 'Little Venice' because of its similarity to the Venice city of Italy.
+Mykonos is one of the islands of the Aegean Sea, belonging specifically to the Cyclades complex.
+The capital of Mykonos is Chora, located on the western side of the island.
+Mykonos spreads over an area of 86 125 sq. km and has a coastline of 89 km and was one of the first Greek summer destinations that developed its tourism infrastructure.
+Tourists started flocking to the island as early as the 1960s, attracted mostly by its beaches and nightlife, which still remains one of the most vibrant in Europe, if not the world.
+One of Mykonos' most famous spots, the region called 'Little Venice' in Chora, is called that because of its similarity to Venice, the distinctive city in Italy.

 You can reach Mykonos from Piraeus port:

-The trip by speedboat is about 3 hours with a variety of routes.
-High-speed returning late afternoon in Piraeus and departing again during the afternoon hours, 16: 30-17: 00.
+The trip by speedboat lasts about 3 hours with a variety of routes.
+High-speed ferries returning to Piraeus depart from Mykonos around 16:30-17: 00.

 You can reach Mykonos from Rafina port:

-In a daily basis at 07:15 ferries and speedboats starts from the port of Rafina to the islands of Andros, Tinos and Mykonos.
-The only small passenger speedboats and that vehicles are not allowed is giving out two services per day during winter months and in less than 2.5 hours you can reach the old port of Mykonos.
-Mykonos is 74 nautical miles southeast of Rafina.
+There are ferries and speedboats departing from the port of Rafina to the Cyclades islands of Andros, Tinos and Mykonos on a daily basis, starting at 7:15.
+There are also smaller passenger speedboats available, which do not carry vehicles, and depart from Rafina at least twice per day - even during the winter season - and take only 2.5 hours to reach the old port of Mykonos.
+Mykonos is located 74 nautical miles southeast of Rafina.

 Useful phone numbers: